 - hypercoagulation – this is excessive blood clotting, which can result in blood clots forming inside blood vessels.
 This can be dangerous, increasing the risk of deep vein thrombosis, stroke and miscarriage.

 There have been no animal studies on the use of intralipid infusions and it is not known whether they can cause fetal harm when given to a pregnant woman or can affect her chance of getting pregnant in the future.

 What should I ask my doctor?

-If you are recommended immunological treatments as part of your fertility treatment, we advise you to make sure you feel properly informed about the potential benefits and risks of the tests and treatment.
+If you are recommended immunological treatments as part of your fertility treatment, we advise you to make sure you feel properly informed about the risks of the tests and treatment.

 Your clinic should explain:

 - why they think the tests and treatment may help you